A Meditation for Exploring Habitual Reactions

 Meditation for habitual reactions works by slowing down the trigger loop: cue, appraisal, body activation, emotion, impulse, and action.
 In plain terms, something happens, the mind interprets it, the body reacts, and behavior follows fast.

 Attention to breath and body may help you detect earlier signals.
-You notice heat in the face, a locked jaw, a shallow breath, or the urge to send the message now.
+You might notice cold hands before a performance review, heavy legs in the parking garage stairs, or the sudden urge to defend yourself before you have fully listened.
 That recognition creates a small mental gap between stimulus and response.
 It is not magic.
 It is attention practice repeated often enough to become easier to access.

 Six-Step Meditation for Habitual Reactions Practice